-So, casual behaviour can be played outside the organisation but inside it should be formal boss-employee relation.
+So, casual behavior can be played outside the organization but inside it should be formal boss-employee relation.

 12. Speaking uncoordinated words:

-Time plays a very crucial role in everybody’s life, once it flies will never comes back.
-Sometimes managers do not sync the time with what they speak while delivering a presentation, this creates total chaos and blunder, and in other words, it seems hotchpotch.
+Time plays a very crucial role in everybody’s life, once it flies will never come back.
+Sometimes managers do not sync the time with what they speak while delivering a presentation, this creates chaos and blunder, and in other words, it seems hotchpotch.

 The human communications are imperfect, but there can always be improvements made by working on certain areas of communications.
 In conclusion, the best way is to follow the rule of KOPPACT as mentioned above.